Tiger-Du/tiger-du.github.io/typography.md

 You can also see for yourself on the Unicode website by downloading the [chart](https://www.unicode.org/charts/PDF/U0000.pdf) for the English alphabet, opening it with Adobe Acrobat, and inspecting _Document properties_ > _Fonts_.

-I'm often interested by how conventions originate and develop — especially when they are unexpected!
+I am often interested by how conventions originate and develop — especially when they are unexpected!

 \- Tiger